-We can provide you with quality images to offer to the media but don't send these unsolicited.
+We can help you find quality images to offer to the media but don't send these unsolicited.
 Journalists won't thank you for clogging up their inboxes with big file attachments!
 Just let them know you can provide images if they want them.